alibaba/yalantinglibs/website/docs/en/guide/what_is_yalantinglibs.md

 - Compile Manually:

-1. Add `include/ylt` to include path(skip it if you have install ylt into system default path)
+1. Add `include/` directory to include path(skip it if you have install ylt into system default path).
-2. Add `include/ylt/thirdparty` to include path(skip it if you have install thirdparty independency by  the cmake option -DINSTALL_INDEPENDENT_THIRDPARTY=ON)
+2. Add `include/ylt/thirdparty` to include path(skip it if you have install thirdparty independency by  the cmake option -DINSTALL_INDEPENDENT_THIRDPARTY=ON).
-3. If you use any header with `coro_` prefix, add link option `-pthread` in linux and add option `-fcoroutines` when you use `g++`
+3. If you use any header with `coro_` prefix, add link option `-pthread` in linux and add option `-fcoroutines` when you use g++.
 4. That's all.
-You can alos find other options in `example/cmakelist.txt`.
+We could find other options in `example/cmakelist.txt`.

 - More Details:
-For more details, except `example/cmakelist.txt`, You can also see the cmake file [here](https://github.com/alibaba/yalantinglibs/tree/main/CmakeLists.txt) and [there](https://github.com/alibaba/yalantinglibs/tree/main/cmake).
+For more details, see the cmake file [here](https://github.com/alibaba/yalantinglibs/tree/main/CmakeLists.txt) and [there](https://github.com/alibaba/yalantinglibs/tree/main/cmake).

 # Introduction
 ## coro_rpc